 Adelaide South Australia, Bachelor of Arts in Media Studies

 I feel incredibly grateful to have received a Pinnacle scholarship.
 This enables me to work towards my future goals in a secure and enriching environment.
 Pinnacle does an amazing job of equipping young people with the tools to succeed, and I am looking forward to the opportunities have ahead of me to study without the huge financial burden that comes with being a student.
 Possibly the most exciting aspect of being selected as a Pinnacle Scholar, is that I am being given the skills that will help other young queer people in the future.

 Sydney NSW, Masters of Clinical Counselling

 The Pinnacle Foundation has surpassed the expectations of a scholarship.
 In addition to providing financial aid to assist in the continuation of my education, it has played a vital role in creating both a well-being and social support network.
-The Foundation provides opportunities for professional development through mentorships and fosters further networking within our LGBT+ community.
+The Foundation provides opportunities for professional development through mentorships and fosters further networking within our LGBTIQ+ community.
 Without the support from The Pinnacle Foundation, I would not have the opportunity to prosper academically, socially, and emotionally.